UNESCO Headquarters

-UNESCO Headquarters, or Maison de l'UNESCO, is a building inaugurated on 3 November 1958 at number 7 Place de Fontenoy in Paris, France, to serve as the headquarters for the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-It is a building that can be visited freely.
+UNESCO Headquarters (Maison de l'UNESCO) is a building in Paris, France, which houses the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+It was inaugurated on 3 November 1958 at number 7 Place de Fontenoy, and is open to the public.

 Design

 The design of the UNESCO Headquarters building was the combined work of three architects: Bernard Zehrfuss (France), Marcel Breuer (Hungary), and Pier Luigi Nervi (Italy).
 Plans were also validated by an international committee of five architects composed of Lúcio Costa (Brazil), Walter Gropius (Germany/United States), Le Corbusier (France), Sven Markelius (Sweden) and Ernesto Nathan Rogers (Italy), with the collaboration of Eero Saarinen (Finland).

 The main building, which houses the secretariat, consists of seven floors forming a three-pointed star.
 To this is added a building called the "accordion" and a cubic building, which is intended for permanent delegations and non-governmental organisations.
 These buildings occupy a trapezoidal area of land measuring 30350 m2, cut in the northeast corner by the semi-circular shape of the Place de Fontenoy.
 It is bordered by avenues of Saxony, Segur de Suffren and Lowendal.